-The UP Center of Champaign Co. - Children, Youth, & Families Program
+The UP Center of Champaign Co. - Children, Youth, & Families Program\

 - Request is for \$86,603, a 173% increase over PY2021 amount of \$31,768.
-The increase would support direct service staff. - Serves LGBTQ children, youth, and their families, many support groups. - Outcomes are comprehensive, appropriate to the program, using evidence-based measurement tools, could be reduced in number to the most relevant. - CCMHB request is for 67% of total program revenue, the balance contributions. - Required prior to contract: revisions to financial forms; select key outcome measures to focus on; complete the transition to accrual accounting and other issues discussed with MHB staff. - Special Provisions (to address during the contract year): retain SP to report on other funding sought; update the agency eligibility questionnaire. - STAFF RECOMMENDATION is to fund at a lower level than request, adjusted by program budget surplus amount; offer a two-year term. \$77,423
+The increase would support direct service staff. - Serves LGBTQ children, youth, and their families, many support groups. - Outcomes are comprehensive, appropriate to the program, using evidence-based measurement tools, could be reduced in number to the most relevant.

-Urbana Neighborhood Connections - Community Study Center
+- CCMHB request is for 67% of total program revenue, the balance contributions. - Required prior to contract: revisions to financial forms; select key outcome measures to focus on; complete the transition to accrual accounting and other issues discussed with MHB staff. - Special Provisions (to address during the contract year): retain SP to report on other funding sought; update the agency eligibility questionnaire. - STAFF RECOMMENDATION is to fund at a lower level than requested and offer a two-year term, and to increase (both years) to full request if other CCMHB revenue becomes available. \$77,423

-- Request is for \$25,500, no increase over current contract amount. - Serves children in Urbana schools who will benefit from academic and social emotional enrichment. - Outcomes are appropriate to program goals, many focused on staff activity. - CCMHB request is for 13% of total program revenue. - Required prior to contract: n/a.
+Urbana Neighborhood Connections - Community Study Center\

-- Special Provisions (to address during the contract year): retain SPs for collaboration with Coalition; work with CLC Coordinator to enhance policies; work with Outcome Evaluation project to develop an outcome for SE; audit deadline set with agency fiscal year and financial reports adjusted accordingly; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund as requested, two-year term. \$25,500 - Champaign Community Coalition - ^Special Initiative/mid-year report required. - +Pro-rate award and amend contract upon filling vacant/new hire position.
+- Request is for \$25,500, no increase over current contract amount. - Serves children in Urbana schools who will benefit from academic and social emotional enrichment. - Outcomes are appropriate to program goals, many focused on staff activity. - CCMHB request is for 13% of total program revenue. - Required prior to contract: n/a. - Special Provisions (to address during the contract year): retain SPs for collaboration with Coalition; work with CLC Coordinator to enhance policies; work with Outcome Evaluation project to develop an outcome for SE; audit deadline set with agency fiscal year, with adjusted financial reports; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund as requested, two-year term. \$25,500 - \Champaign Community Coalition - ^Special Initiative/mid-year report required. - +Pro-rate award and amend contract upon filling vacant/new hire position.